preplant/extremely-useful-repository/README.md

 # The Extremely Useful Project ✨

-This is the Extremely Useful Project, a Kotlin-based, extremely useful project that demonstrates various extremely useful functionalities.
+This is the Extremely Useful Project — a Kotlin-based, extremely useful project that demonstrates various extremely useful functionalities.

 ## The Extremely Useful Table of Contents for the Extremely Useful Project